bifurcation/mls-appsync/draft-barnes-mls-appsync.md

 The entries in the `component_data` MUST be sorted by `component_id`, and there MUST be at most one entry for each `component_id`.

-An `application_data` extension in a LeafNode, KeyPackage, or GroupInfo can be set when the object is created.
-An `application_data` extension in the GroupContext needs to be managed using the tools available to update GroupContext extensions.
+An `app_data_dictionary` extension in a LeafNode, KeyPackage, or GroupInfo can be set when the object is created.
+An `app_data_dictionary` extension in the GroupContext needs to be managed using the tools available to update GroupContext extensions.
 The creator of the group can set extensions unilaterally.
-Thereafter, the AppDataUpdate proposal described in the next section is used to update the `application_data` extension.
+Thereafter, the AppDataUpdate proposal described in the next section is used to update the `app_data_dictionary` extension.

 # Updating Application Data in the GroupContext {#appdataupdate}

-Updating the `application_data` with a GroupContextExtensions proposal is cumbersome.
+Updating the `app_data_dictionary` with a GroupContextExtensions proposal is cumbersome.
 The application data needs to be transmitted in its entirety, along with any other extensions, whether or not they are being changed.
 And a GroupContextExtensions proposal always requires an UpdatePath, which updating application state never should.

-The AppDataUpdate proposal allows the `application_data` extension to be updated without these costs.
-Instead of sending the whole value of the extension, it sends only an update, which is interpreted by the application to provide the new content for the `application_data` extension.
+The AppDataUpdate proposal allows the `app_data_dictionary` extension to be updated without these costs.
+Instead of sending the whole value of the extension, it sends only an update, which is interpreted by the application to provide the new content for the `app_data_dictionary` extension.
 No other extensions are sent or updated, and no UpdatePath is required.

 ~~~